 We are building on the exemplary housing developments, organizations, and individuals tasked with these challenges in the past, while harnessing today’s momentum and incredible talent, to create a more robust, holistic, and lasting approach.

 In Spring 2022, Front Porch Investments made a pilot round of loans and grants, investing $7.3 million to support affordable housing development and preservation projects and programming.
 The larger Development and Preservation Fund launched in August 2022 to scale the preservation and development of affordable housing through a combination of revolving loans and catalytic grants.
-The Development and Preservation Fund will award loans and grants three times each year, with each round focused on key strategic priorities.
+The Development and Preservation Fund will award loans and grants two times each year, with each round focused on key strategic priorities.

 The August 2022 cycle launched in partnership with the City of Omaha with $20 million in American Rescue Plan Act (ARPA) funds, and a $20 million match in private funding secured by Front Porch Investments.
 These funds will focus primarily on short term, 18–24-month loans, with funds also available for housing-supportive nonprofit programming grants.

 In Summer 2023, a Greenlining Fund was launched to provide financial support for homeownership and housing stability in areas of historical disinvestment.